exasol/spark-connector/doc/user_guide/user_guide.md

 Setting the `max_nodes` value to a large number does not increase the connector parallelism.
 The number of parallel connections is always limited to the number of Exasol data nodes.

 However, you can use this configuration to decrease the parallelism.
 This can be helpful when debugging an issue.
-For example, you can set it to one and check if the behavior changes.
+For example, you can set it to `1` and check if the behavior changes.

 ### S3 Related Configuration Options